 Non-Trigger-based (Non-TB) sensing measurement instance described in 7.1.4.3.

 The Measurement Instance ID may be used to identify the sensing measurement instance that utilizes attributes of the same Measurement Setup ID.
-The Dialog Token field may be a possibility to contain both the Measurement Setup ID and the Measurement Instance ID.
+The Dialog Token field in a TBD frame may be a possibility to contain both the Measurement Setup ID and the Measurement Instance ID.

 More than one sensing responder may participate in a sensing measurement instance.